Weight Loss: Effective Dietary Rebalancing

 Identify areas for improvement

-Analyze your food diary to spot habits that could be improved.
+Analyze your food journal to identify habits that could be improved.

 This includes aspects such as: